aghents/aghents/README.md

 ## Hey there, Agus here
-##### I'm a Masters student with a passion of research and working with machine learning models.
+##### I'm an IT Engineer passionate about language technologies, especially interested in language models.
 ```c
 #include <stdio.h>